 IN THE SPIRIT

-IN THE SPIRIT is an annual celebration of diverse Native cultures and includes a two-month long juried art exhibition at the Washington State History Museum (mid-June through mid-August), capped off with a free cultural festival in August (this year, August 10).
+IN THE SPIRIT is an annual celebration of diverse Native arts and culture.
+It includes a two-month long juried art exhibition at the Washington State History Museum (mid-June through mid-August), and a free all-day festival on a mid-August Saturday.
 The festival is an indoor/outdoor event collaboratively hosted by Washington State History Museum, Tacoma Art Museum, and Museum of Glass; all three museums are free for the day of the festival and feature Native art exhibitions.

 IN THE SPIRIT Contemporary Native Arts